 Vincent Hickey was a drummer.
-He patterned himself after a New Orleans drummer called Baby Dodds, who was the brother of Johnny Dodds, a well known clarinetist who had played in Kid Ory's band.
+He patterned himself after a New Orleans drummer called Baby Dodds, who was the brother of Johnny Dodds, a well-known clarinettist who had played in Kid Ory's band.

 Vince would come over from time to time, particularly if I fed him.
 He showed me some things about drumming.
-He was quite amazing to my neophyte way of looking at it.
-He could play something called 'the spoons' which was as old time instrumental time keeping trick involving kitchen cutlery.
+He was quite amazing in my neophyte way of looking at it.
+He could play something called 'the spoons' which was as old-time instrumental timekeeping trick involving kitchen cutlery.
 He could crumple up paper and make it sound like brushes.
 Vince could turn just about anything into a drum kit.
 He was a good drummer.

 I continued with my interest in traditional music although what I was hearing around me was the kind of wishy-washy folk music that was popular.
 There were some really excellent musicians that came out of the folk music boom but a lot of it was crap.
-In between the cracks there the real stuff was coming though.
+In between the cracks there, the real stuff was coming through.
 My ear had been trained by listening to that early jazz music so that when I heard the real thing I recognized it as being part of the root.
 A lot of this early jazz music was blues-based.
-The blues had sort of seeped in to New Orleans.
+The blues had sort of seeped into New Orleans.
 W.C.
-Handy was actually a field researcher for these early blues tunes and copyrighted everything he laid ear to - God bless him.
+Handy was actually a field researcher for these early blues tunes and copyrighted everything he laid an ear to - God bless him.

-Another time in Tompkins Square Park on New York's Lower East Side they had brought in a five part gospel group, just vocals.
-They were just standing on the grass and singing and it was quite, quite marvelous and what was really good about it was that I knew what they were going to sing in the next line.
+Another time in Tompkins Square Park on New York's Lower East Side they had brought in a five-part gospel group, just vocals.
+They were just standing on the grass and singing and it was quite, quite marvellous and what was really good about it was that I knew what they were going to sing in the next line.
 I had learned.
 I had picked it up and here it was alive and standing before me.
 It was all familiar to me.
-The music of the South had become, mysteriously, my music.
+The music of the black South had become, mysteriously, my music.

-I also heard Gil Evans in that same park and that was another good and real experience of a different kind.
+I also heard Canadian jazz pianist, arranger, composer and bandleader, Gil Evans, in that same park and that was another good and real experience of a different kind.